 NOTE: You will need to apply for two permits for the travelling exhibition, the original permit plus a permit to re-export or re-import the specimen.
-These two permits may be applied for together on a single application form or separately.

 First time permits for Zoological organisations

+This is not a permit application form.
 You may be required to complete an Application for assessment as a recognised zoological organisation for the purposes import and export of wildlife to and from Australia if you are applying to import or export wildlife to or from Australia and your organisation:

 - has not previously successfully applied to the federal environment department for permits to import or export wildlife

 - has opened in the past five years

 - is an overseas institution with no history of importing wildlife from Australia.

 If you are unsure whether this form applies to your situation please contact the Department of the Environment.